flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 This is used by Flathub and native app store clients on banners, app pages, etc.

+Brand color and app banners can be previewd at https://docs.flathub.org/banner-preview/

 ## OARS information

 Use the [OARS website](https://hughsie.github.io/oars/generate.html) to